jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 ## Admit that you have a drinking problem

-While admitting that you have a problem is the&nbsp;[first step in many recovery programs](https://www.addictioncenter.com/treatment/12-step-programs/){: target="_blank"}, part of that process is realizing that you’re afraid.
+While admitting that you have a problem is the [first step in many recovery programs](https://www.addictioncenter.com/treatment/12-step-programs/){: target="_blank"}, part of that process is realizing that you’re afraid.
 You might be afraid of what happens if you keep drinking, but you’re more afraid of what happens when you stop.

 I won't lie to you and say that it's guaranteed that you'll have a large support network.
 I won't lead you on and make you think that everyone will appreciate you trying to become a better human being.
 All I can do is tell you that the fear is natural, but you have to proceed anyway.